 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free courtesy shuttle bus.
-Book a parking space online in advance and save up to 50%.
-While you’re there, you could also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks and unlimited WiFi.
+Book a parking space online in advance or maybe at the same time pre-book entry into one of our five airport lounges, which offer complimentary food and drinks and unlimited WiFi.

 If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose from.
 Frankie & Benny’s and Giraffe both do great kids’ menus for those travelling with children.
-Wetherspoon and All Bar One offer a varied menu including some great drink deals.
-If you’d like a coffee and a croissant, pick from Costa, Caffé Nero, Caffé Ritazza and Pret a Manger.
+Wetherspoon offer a varied menu including some great drink deals.
+If you’d like a coffee and a croissant, pick from Costa, Caffé Nero and Pret a Manger.

 Once you’ve eaten, why not browse the shops?
 Grab a book and sweets for the plane from WHSmith and relax in one of our spacious seating areas.
 Discover great deals at World Duty Free and Rituals, or browse fashion stores like Kurt Geiger, and delve into Boots for essentials, we’ve got everything you could need before you fly.

 Need currency for your trip abroad?
 Head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.

 Santorini Airport is one of the biggest and busiest airports in Greece.
 It’s well connected with other major Greek cities and islands, as well as with major European capitals and cities, via charter flights.